This is my favourite Fall and Winter cookie.

 Makes – 36 cookies

-1 Serving = 2 cookies
+1 Serving = 2 cookies (with sanding sugar and ginger)

 2 cookies contain: 160 Calories, 7 g Total Fat, 0.5 g Sat Fat, 0 g Trans Fat, 90 mg Sodium, 25 g Carbs, 1 g Fibre, 2 g Protein.